FlyableDev/FlyableDoc/docs/faq.md

 ### Does Flyable support all versions of Python?

 Flyable currently supports a subset of Python 3.
-It supports most of Python’s use cases, but currently has restrictions relative to data types.
-Learn more about these restrictions.
+It supports most of Python’s use cases.
+You only have to make sure that the typing of a data remains constant throughout its lifetime.

 ### Can Flyable make use of Python libraries?